• Skip to primary navigation

 up close overhead view of a cinnamon chip next to a bowl of Fruit Salsa

-How to store fruit salsa?
+How do you store fruit salsa?

 How long does fruit salsa keep?